Can’t get a job after sending hundreds of resumes that only get rejected by employers? I hear you.

-Did you really spend 6 months as an intern in that company?
-Are you sure you speak 6 languages?
+Did you really spend six months as an intern in that company?
+Are you sure you speak six languages?
 Did you increase that Twitter account by 6,000 followers in just a month?
-If your answer to questions like this is “well, basically” then you need to reconsider.
+If your answer to questions like this is “well, basically”, then you need to reconsider.

 In short, all the information you provide must be 100% true.
 Remember that in today’s world, recruiters can verify most details within a few clicks and phone calls.

 If you have gaps in unemployment, explain why the situation happened.
-As long as you justify it for a good reason, there shouldn’t be any major problems.
+As long as you justify it with a good reason, there shouldn’t be any major problems.

 In any case, the greatest asset you could have in an interview is confidence.
 Holding the thought you weren’t quite truthful on your resume is a sure-fire way to replace that confidence with guilt and paranoia: not exactly a recipe for success.